phipsgabler/soft-computing-final/report.md

     * Selection is stated to use tournament selection of size 7.
 I therefore choose 7 random individuals with replacement and return the best of those.

+The implementation, while not very optimized, runs in reasonable time, with about 15 minutes for one evaluation (ie., 30 runs with 1000 generations), when using 4 threads.

 ## Outcome